Skip to content

 Logging

-Logging is a crucial aspect of software development, especially when it comes to debugging and monitoring the behavior of your applications.
-In this section, we'll delve into Effect's logging utilities and explore their advantages over traditional methods like console.log.
+Logging is an important aspect of software development, especially for debugging and monitoring the behavior of your applications.
+In this section, we’ll explore Effect’s logging utilities and see how they compare to traditional logging methods.

-Effect's logging utilities offer several advantages over traditional logging methods like console.log:
+Effect’s logging utilities provide several benefits over conventional logging approaches:

 1. Dynamic Log Level Control: With Effect’s logging, you have the ability to change the log level dynamically.
 This means you can control which log messages get displayed based on their severity.
 For example, you can configure your application to log only warnings or errors, which can be extremely helpful in production environments to reduce noise.